Even though

 UV index

 In Kansas City, the average daily maximum UV index in August is 9.
-A UV Index of 8 to 10 symbolizes a very high threat to health from unsafe exposure to UV radiation for the average person.
+A UV Index estimate of 8 to 10 represents a very high health vulnerability from exposure to the Sun's UV rays for ordinary individuals.

-Note: A maximum daily UV index of 9 during August morphs into the following directions:
+Note: A daily maximum UV index of 9 in August translates into the following instructions: